 - Get the tattoo area ready by cleaning it and covering with a plastic wrap.
 Gather all supplies.

 - Clean and disinfect ink caps as they are not necessarily clean when you buy them.

 any work surfaces or tools that cannot be disinfected (tattoo machine,

 spray bottles, cords) with disposable coverings (e.g. single use plastic

 - Any creams, lotions and ointments that will be needed

-have to be dispensed onto a disposable plate and what is not used must
+have to be dispensed from the original container and what is not used must

 be thrown in the garbage.